+- See "About the Dashboard tab" on page 43.

-See "About the Current tab" on page 51.
+- See "About the Current tab" on page 51.

-See "About the Activity tab" on page 61.
+- See "About the Activity tab" on page 61.

 How the Oracle Applications tab is structured

 The Oracle Applications tab is divided into two views: Managers and Requests.
 Each view is also divided into two sections: the Main area on the left and the Details area on the right.
 Both areas can have additional tabs, depending on which view is selected.